Montague Burton Professor of International Relations

-The Montague Burton Professorship of International Relations is a named chair at the University of Oxford and the London School of Economics and Political Science.
+The Montague Burton Professorship of International Relations is a named chair at the University of Oxford and the London School of Economics, and a former chair at the University of Edinburgh.
 Created by the endowment of Montague Burton in UK universities, the Oxford chair was established in 1930 and is associated with a Fellowship of Balliol College, Oxford, while the chair at LSE was established in 1936.